 By then he had served as organist of several churches, including St Gabriel's Cricklewood, where he played the post-war neo-classical Walker organ.
 He was fortunate to also gain many insights into baroque performance practice from Joseph Henriksen.
 These influences came to fruition in an imaginative and sympathetic restoration and enhancement of the organ of All Saints in 1971.

 As Director of Music, Brian strove to achieve a balance between the authentic performance of early music, much of which he introduced to the choir, and the enjoyment of music.
 He resigned in 1975, feeling that after ten years further improvement would only come from an injection of fresh ideas.
 He served a further term from 1978-1981.
-He has remained an active member of the choir and frequently gives recitals here and elsewhere.
+He remained an active member of the choir and frequently gave recitals here and elsewhere.

 Brian stepped down from singing and playing regularly in December 2009 and was awarded the title Organist Emeritus to mark his 60 years of service to All Saints.
-He continues to play for us from time to time.

 How to find us